justin-xing/hackathon-events-tool/README.md

 ## The Hackadex!
-a pokedex themed display for hackathon events since we're all pokenerds
+a pokedex themed display for hackathon events

 [Visit it here](https://hackathon-events-tool-rdvm46utw-justin-xings-projects.vercel.app/)